Skip to content

 4.79 from 14 ratings

-Just the right balance of savory, tangy, spicy, and creamy.
-Tastes rich and creamy yet not heavy.
-Leftovers are great.
-Be sure not to overcook the pasta.
+This Penne with Vodka Sauce has just the right balance of savory, tangy, spicy, and creamy.
+Plus, it tastes rich and creamy yet not heavy.
+Leftovers are great, too!

 Prep Time: 20 minutes